-Without building a positive credit history many things in life will be more expensive, and in some cases, even unattainable.
+Without building a credit history* many things in life will be more expensive and, in some cases, even unattainable.
 While opening a credit card is the easiest way to start building up your credit, it can also be costly if you don’t use your card wisely.
-A recent report from Experian revealed that the average millennial owes $4,899 in credit card debt.
+A recent report from Experian revealed that the average millennial owes $4,899 in credit card debt, which is not where you want to start your credit journey.

-Cell phone plans: Having a positive credit score can mean the difference in getting the best rates on a cell phone contract versus having to accept a more expensive prepaid plan.
+Cell phone plans: Having a good credit score can mean the difference in getting the best rates on a cell phone contract versus having to accept a more expensive prepaid plan.

 Car insurance: In many states, you will pay more on monthly car insurance premiums if you have bad or no credit history.